 Island Peak Climbing Overview

 The Island Peak Climbing is one of the most popular climbing journeys in Nepal.
-This Journey is perfect for energetic and physically fit climbers having a desire for adventure.
+This Journey is perfect for energetic and physically fit climbers who have a desire for adventure.

 Island Peak has been climbed by many people since time immemorial (including Tenzing Norgay and Edmund Hillary) and at some point in time, became the preferred climbing peak who seek a challenging route.

-The peak rises from the Lhotse glacier from the southern end and from the peak summit, captivates you with its marvelous panoramic beauty and most appreciably, you will get a standardized viewpoint to peek at Mount Everest up close.
+The peak rises from the Lhotse glacier from the southern end and the peak summit captivates you with its marvelous panoramic beauty and most appreciably, you will get a standardized viewpoint to peek at Mount Everest up close.

 Island Peak climbing expedition can also be considered as the training grounds for peaks above 7000 meters.
 Climbing Island Peak is physically hard but not technically challenging and is perfect for those who wish to expand their experience toward mountain expeditions.